StephanGeorg/commerce_sepa/README.md

 Once enabled customer can choose SEPA-Payment and add their IBAN and BIC to the order.
 After completing the order a mail with the SEPA Direct Debit Mandate is sent to the customer with all necessary information (creditor identifier, mandate reference).

+## Installation

+1. Install and enable module
+2. Copy php-iban to sites/all/libraries

 ## Configuration

 You can edit the SEPA mandate for confirmation in the payment settings.